plkinon/metis/README.md

  Likewise, this project targets the efficient and aesthetically pleasing numerical computation of dynamical systems being subject to holonomic constraints: particle systems as well as rigid body systems.

- Metis was mainly initialised by Philipp Kinon, B.Sc. during his master thesis at the _Institute of Mechanics (IFM)_ at _Karlsruhe Institute of Technology (KIT)_, Germany.
+ Metis was mainly initialised by Philipp Kinon during his master thesis at the _Institute of Mechanics (IFM)_ at _Karlsruhe Institute of Technology (KIT)_, Germany.

  **Supervisors:**